malfattti/garden/The Name of the Rose.md

 		- about the relationship between royal and religious power, the diminished status of the abbey and the consequences suffered by the library and the circulation of knowledge.
 		- He disapproves, and states that improper things are taking place in the abbey
 		- Aymaro states that curiosity among monks is being deterred
-		- William tells Adso that Aymaro has noticed the loss of power of the abbey because of
+		- William tells Adso that Aymaro has noticed the loss of power of the abbey because of the importance of money, and that he wants a transformation of the abbey through which it can claim power again: through ecnomic power
 ## Recursividad
 - esctructura: días estructurados de los monjes, la estructura se repite una y otra vez
 - recursividad de los inventos y máquinas antes y después de la Edad Media (17)